queryluke/masseffect-5e-data/text/en/bestiary/disruption-drone.md

   actions:
     - name: Kamikaze Attack
       text: >-
-        The disruption can use its action to immediately reduce its hit points to 0.
+        The disruption drone can use its action to immediately reduce its hit points to 0.
       id: kamikaze-attack
 ---